MultiSafepay/docs/content/integrations/hosted/shopfactory/manual.md

 ## Installation & Configuration

-The plugin is developed and supported by ShopFactory.
+The plugin is developed and maintained by ShopFactory.
 Information can be find at https://www.shopfactory.nl/contents/nl/d373_multisafepay-webwinkel.html